GT World Challenge Australia: GT3 and GT4

 The Australian GT Championship was revived a second time in 2005 after the disbandment of the Australian Nations Cup Championship.
 Most of the competing 2004 cars remained eligible for 2005, although the controversial Holden Monaro 427C's which had won the two Bathurst 24 Hour races in 2002 and 2003 were a notable exception.
 This was because the Monaros under Nations Cup rules had been permitted to use the 7.0 litre, 427 cui LS6 Chevrolet V8 engine that had been used successfully in the Chevrolet Corvette C5-R, while the road going CV8 Monaros only came with the 5.7-litre Gen III V8.
 The Australian Porsche Drivers Challenge (the former Australian Porsche Cup) also was merged into the GT Championship.

 The FIA GT3 regulations, like those in use in the FIA GT3 European Championship was the core of the new series.
 The series vehicles reflected GT3, Porsches, Ferraris, Lamborghinis, the controversial Mosler, although series regulations usually specified cars be two-three years old to cut down on costs.
 Competing drivers are seeded and penalised so as not to flood the series with professional drivers from other categories and increasing there has been an emphasis on longer races, sometimes allowing for more than one driver per car.

 The series has grown steadily, helped by the transition of the Bathurst 12 Hour race from a production car race to a GT race.
 Manufacturers have diversified widely from its mostly Porsche base and in addition to the 12 Hour has also seen the creation of other long-distance races, the Phillip Island 101 and the Highlands 101 in New Zealand.

 The Australian GT Trophy Series was introduced as a support series in 2016, featuring older-specification GT3, GT4, Challenge and MARC cars.
 GT4 cars will be integrated into the main championship in 2018.

 In 2020, Australian Racing Group and SRO Motorsports Group jointly took over management of the category, renamed it "GT World Challenge Australia" in alignment with their other SRO GT3 categories around the world, and ran events as part of the ARG-run SpeedSeries event series.
 SRO took over as exclusive organiser of the series for 2024 series.
 In 2024, the main World Challenge category became exclusively for SRO GT3 spec cars, with a separate set of races for GT4 known as GT4 Australia.

-For 2025, with the end of the SpeedSeries, SRO Motorsports Group will run its own event weekends for the GT World Challenge Australia, with support categories including GT4 Australia and Radical Cup Australia.
+Since 2025, with the end of the SpeedSeries, SRO Motorsports Group has run its own event weekends for the GT World Challenge Australia, with support categories including GT4 Australia and Radical Cup Australia.